On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Proof of Theorem

-Using a union bound over $a$, we find the following for $N$ large enough: with probability at least $1 - N^{-\nu}$, all words of length $\ell_-$ that are at all likely to appear in~$y_1^N$ do appear in~$x_1^N$.
+see e.g.~\cite[\S{3.1}]{CR23}.
+Using a union bound over $a \in \supp \Q_\lambda$, we find the following for $N$ large enough: with probability at least $1 - N^{-2}$, all words of length $\lambda$ that are at all likely to appear in~$y_1^N$ do appear in~$x_1^N$.

-Therefore, with probability at least $1-2N^{-\nu}$, all words in the mZM parsing of~$y_1^N$ have lengths between $\ell_-$ and $\ell_+$. \end{proof}
+Therefore, with probability at least $1-2N^{-2}$, all words in the mZM parsing of~$y_1^N$ have lengths between $\lambda$ and $\ell_+$. \end{proof}